filipetrocadoferreira/ppl_tracker/README.md

 * Data Association using Hungarian Algorithm - https://github.com/mcximing/hungarian-algorithm-cpp
 * Tracking in world coordinates using a version of SORT tracker - https://github.com/abewley/sort

+##v0.2
+* new detector parameters (faster and better recall)
+* no more "entry and leave points".
+Now constraints to generate/delete tracklet are more general (room dimensions)
+* draw of the trajectories

 ##Requirements
 * OpenCV
 * OpenMP